estevaolelis/estevaolelis/README.md

 # 💫 About Me:
 Hello, my is Estêvão and that is my Github Profile.<br><br> I work in a financial company with basic Excel.
-So here I'm posting my study from college or my little projects that I think.<br>My focus now is JavaScript, Node.js, SQL, Linux, and Excel.<br><br>Appreciate your time reading, and have a good day.
+So here I'm posting my study from college or my little projects that I think.<br>My focus now is Python, SQL, Linux, and Excel.<br><br>Appreciate your time reading, and have a good day.

-Some technologies that I'm studying every time :
-- JavaScript
-- Node.js
-- MySQL
-- Linux
-- Git